 Cyber security statistics show that if an organization invests in data privacy to meet the GDPR, it will experience shorter sales cycle delays caused by customers’ privacy concerns.
 The difference is 3.4 weeks vs. 5.4 weeks among the least GDPR-ready organizations.
 Overall, the average sales delay has come down from 7.8 weeks a year ago to 3.9 weeks.

-78. Close to 88% of organizations meet all or most of the General Data Protection Regulation requirements today or will do so within a year.
+105. Close to 88% of organizations meet all or most of the General Data Protection Regulation requirements today or will do so within a year.

 Data security statistics from a survey of global organizations show that 59% of organizations are meeting all or most of the necessary requirements.
 Another 29% intend to be ready within a year.
-9% said it would take more than a year for them to meet all the requirements, while the remaining 3% stated that the requirements did not apply to them.
+And 9% said it would take more than a year for them to meet all the requirements, while the remaining 3% stated that the requirements did not apply to them.

-79. The average cost of a data breach can be reduced by more than 50% by using an automated disaster recovery process.
+106. The average cost of a data breach can be reduced by more than 50% by using an automated disaster recovery process.

 Out of 22 factors that can either increase or decrease the average cost of a data breach, having an incident response team is the most beneficial, potentially lowering the per capita data breach cost by $14.
-Equally critical are the factors that can increase the per capita cost, which include third-party involvement (by $13.4), extensive cloud migration ($11.9), compliance failures ($11.9), and extensive use of mobile platforms and IoT devices.
+Equally critical are the factors that can increase the per capita cost, which include third-party involvement (by $13.40), extensive cloud migration ($11.90), compliance failures ($11.90), and extensive use of mobile platforms and IoT devices.

-81. 61% of organizations worldwide cite the hiring of skilled personnel as the top reason for their improved cyber resilience.
+108. Sixty-one percent of organizations worldwide cite the hiring of skilled personnel as the top reason for their improved cyber resilience.

-82. 52% of organizations consider cloud computing a priority for cybersecurity investment in 2019.
+109. Fifty-two percent of organizations consider cloud computing a priority for cybersecurity investment in 2019.

 Cloud computing will also see an increase in security spending by 57% of organizations.
-According to cybersecurity statistics, the other areas in the top five include cybersecurity analytics, mobile computing, the IoT, and robotic process automation.
+According to cybersecurity statistics, the other areas in the top five include cybersecurity analytics, mobile computing, IoT, and robotic process automation.

-83. Preparedness and agility are by far the most important factors in achieving a high level of cyber resilience.
+110. Preparedness and agility are by far the most important factors in achieving a high level of cyber resilience.

 How do you ensure cyber security?
-Asked to choose from seven key factors that help achieve effective cyber resilience, IT professionals from around the world gave the highest preference to preparedness and agility, placing them well above planned redundancies.
+When asked to choose from seven key factors that help achieve effective cyber resilience, IT professionals from around the world gave the highest preference to preparedness and agility, placing them well above planned redundancies.
 The best way to counter the unpredictable and ever-present nature of cyber threats is to be prepared all the time.

-84. 70% of IT professionals consider identity management and authentication an effective security technology.
+111. Seventy percent of IT professionals consider identity management and authentication an effective security technology.